jsbueno/extradict/README.md

 Instead, it relies on closures to do its magic.

-However, these will be slower to instantiate tahn stdlib version.
-The "fastnamedtuple" is faster in all respects, although it holds the same API for instantiating as tuples, and performs no lenght checking.
+However, these will be slower to instantiate than stdlib version.
+The "fastnamedtuple" is faster in all respects, although it holds the same API for instantiating as tuples, and performs no length checking.

 ## fastnamedtuple